matheusmartinsviana/country-info-app/README.md

 This repository has a small application using nodejs and reactjs to display country information, with information such as border countries and a population graph. <br>
 Developed by <a href="https://www.linkedin.com/in/matheusmartinsviana/" target="_blank">me</a>

+## Difficulties
+- One of the most difficult tasks I had to deal with in this challenge was manipulating the information I pulled from the backend in the sense of, what if it doesn't exist?
+I had to do these treatments. <br>
+- Another difficulty was managing the functions in the backend (as I needed to use 2 APIs, one with data from the other and all async) <br>
+- Change the screen content when the user clicks on another country, as I needed to update the country information and update the graphic information(two diferent components).

+## Future improvements
+- Improve the UX/UI <br>

 ## How to run

 Clone this repository: